chagaz/ml-in-genomics-2022/README.md

 Prepared by [Chloé-Agathe Azencott](https://github.com/chagaz) with the help of [Vivien Goepp](https://github.com/vgoepp).
 ## Notebooks
 The notebooks cover the same tools as the lecture:
 * Practical 1:
   * T-test and Manhattan plots
+  * PCA-based correction for population stratification
-  * Linear regression
+  * Multivariate linear regression
+* Practical 2:
   * Lasso
+  * Stability
-* Practical 2:
+* Practical 3:
   * Elastic-net
+* Practical 4:
   * Multi-task lasso
+* Practical 5 (to be made available):
   * Network-constrained lasso

-The practicals require writting very little code: most questions are about commenting on the results.
-We will provide solutions.
+The first 3 practicals require writting very little code: most questions are about commenting on the results.
+In the 4th practical, you will have to reuse and adapt code from the previous practicals.

 ## Slides
-Slides will be made available.
+The lecture is based on a version of [these slides from a January 2022 lecture](https://cloud.mines-paristech.fr/index.php/s/1ENMHAu0SvqwcT4).

 ## Setting up
 ### Obtaining the code